-- Cost of real estate projects sold before completion of the development and construction is determined based on the actual development costs incurred to date plus estimated cost to complete the project as determined by the Group's technical staff and contractors.
-These estimates are reviewed periodically to take into consideration the changes in cost estimates. - Cost of goods sold is recognized as expense when the related goods are sold. - Expenses are recognized in profit or loss when decrease in the future economic benefit related to a decrease in an asset or an increase in liability has arisen that can be measured reliably.
-Expenses are recognized in profit or loss: on the basis of a direct association between the cost incurred and the earning of specific items of income; on the basis of systematic and rational allocation procedures when economic benefits are expected to arise over several accounting periods and the association with income can only be broadly or indirectly determined; or immediately when an expenditure produces no future economic benefit or when, and to the extent that, future economic benefits do not qualify, or cease to qualify, for recognition in the statement of financial position of an asset.
+Cost of real estate projects sold before completion of the development and construction is determined based on the actual development costs incurred to date plus estimated cost to complete the project as determined by the Group's technical staff and contractors.
+These estimates are reviewed periodically to take into consideration the changes in cost estimates.

+Cost of goods sold is recognized as expense when the related goods are sold.

+Expenses are recognized in the consolidated statement of comprehensive income when decrease in the future economic benefit related to a decrease in an asset or an increase in liability has arisen that can be measured reliably.
+Expenses are recognized in consolidated statement of comprehensive income: on the basis of a direct association between the cost incurred and the earning of specific items of income; on the basis of systematic and rational allocation procedures when economic benefits are expected to arise over several accounting periods and the association with income can only be broadly or indirectly determined; or immediately when an expenditure produces no future economic benefit or when, and to the extent that, future economic benefits do not qualify, or cease to qualify, for recognition in the consolidated statement of financial position of an asset.